Fr0gg3r1986/zendure_fr0gg3r_smart_export/README.md

 6. Restart Home Assistant.
 7. Add `dashboard_fr0gg3r_smart_export.yaml` as a new dashboard (Settings → Dashboards → Add Dashboard → Edit in YAML, paste the contents).
 8. Go to the **Export Settings** tab and configure your reserve SOC, notification phone(s), aircon sensors, and (optionally) your low-solar threshold.
+9. On the **Export Settings** tab, set `P1 Meter Entity Prefix` to your P1 meter's entity ID prefix (e.g. `p1_meter_5c2faf0f7b00` if your meter is `sensor.p1_meter_5c2faf0f7b00_active_power`) — every P1 card on the dashboard follows this automatically.
+Check Developer Tools → States if you're not sure of your exact entity ID.
+No YAML editing required.

 ## Known TODOs / Testing Notes